Philip-Trettner/cpp-std-fwd/README.md

   Additionally, it is not clear if all code bases can be immediately migrated to modules.
   This `std` forward header is a small and easy-to-implement non-intrusive change with big payoffs for many code bases.

+* Why is `iosfwd` not used internally?

+  This header should be as fast as possible.
+  `iosfwd` includes more than forward declaration.
+  It also fully defines the `postypes` at least in libstdc++.

 ## TODO